SegersIan/knowledge-base/software-architecture/topics/clean-architecture.md

 > Separate the code that different actors depend on.

 Solution?
 Move the functions in separate classes and isolate the Employee data.
-So youend up with a `PayCalculator`, `HourReporter` and `EmployeeSaver` class alongside the `Employee` class.
+So you end up with a `PayCalculator`, `HourReporter` and `EmployeeSaver` class alongside the `Employee` class.

 With a simple facade you can still bring all these functions in a simple class that provides all the functionality, like a `EmployeeFacade`.